wlaub/eow/README.md

 ### Dyno Hold

+TODO: add an optional use sound
+TODO: make a default sprite
+TODO: make lonn plugin handle sprites, draw hitbox

 It's sort of like a glider you can't pick up.
 If you grab while intersecting it, then you get a little boost depending on how you're moving.
 Grabbing while moving upward (or not falling too fast) gives a little upward hop, and grabbing while dashing gives a larger boost (actually it's smaller, but you still go further than if you weren't dashing).
 Grabbing while dashing horizontally gives a slightly larger horizontal boost, and grabbing while dashing diagonally down gives a much larger horizontal boost.

 #### Sprite
 If using Sprites.xml, the sprint needs an `idle` loop, an `active_single` that goes to `used`, an `active_multi` that goes to `idle`, and a `used` loop. `active_single` plays when using a single-use dyno, and `active_multi` plays for a multi-use dyno. `idle` is the default state for an unused dyno. `used` is the loop for a single-use dyno that has been used.

+Example using booster as a placeholder, because it's round:
 ```xml
   <dyno path="objects/waldmo/booster/" start="idle">
     <Justify x="0.5" y="0.5"/>